tsfeith-epfl/Image-Processing/README.md

 # Image-Processing
 Repository for the final project of Programming Concepts in Scientific Computing (MATH-458), by Tomás Feith and André Charneca.

 ## Description
-#TODO - Add description
+This project aims to implement a set of image processing algorithms, specifically image denoising, contour detection, generation of its intensity histogram and computation of its FFT.
+The algorithms are implemented in C++, and the documentation is generated using Doxygen.
+This project contains an extensive suite of unit tests, which are run using the Google Test framework.

 ## Setup